lujor20/CITS3200_Project/README.md

 In short, the tool would unzip and automate the analysis of cheating-relevant information in word documents.
 A really sophisticated version would also conduct a web search for any identified author or website author to see whether these are known cheating providers.

+<h3>Tool 2</h3>
-Tool 2 This idea is simpler than the first.
+This idea is simpler than the first.
 When students take online tests in LMS (Blackboard)it is possible to download a log the test activity that includes IP addresses from where the test was accessed, date and time, etc. This log is downloadable as a comma delimited file (*.csv), that people typically open in Excel.

 When students outsource test completion to third parties well-known large-scale cheating providers are often off-shore in Kenya, China, Ukraine, and India or Pakistan.
 The second tool I propose would automatically search the IP column in the online test log and flag (highlight) suspicious activities such as logins from Kenya, logins from multiple IP addresses for the same student on repeatable tests, logins from discrepant locations at times that would make travel between the locations impossible, logins at unusual times (e.g. 12am-5am).
 Incorporating IP lookups into this process should be able to show whether addresses are VPNs or not.